salrashid123/gcp_pubsub_message_encryption/3_kms/README.md

 ## Signing messages

-At the time of writing (6/3/18), GCP KMS supports [.encryt()](https://cloud.google.com/kms/docs/encrypt-decrypt#encrypt)  and [.decrypt()](https://cloud.google.com/kms/docs/encrypt-decrypt#decrypt) operations.
+At the time of writing (6/3/18), GCP KMS supports [.encrypt()](https://cloud.google.com/kms/docs/encrypt-decrypt#encrypt)  and [.decrypt()](https://cloud.google.com/kms/docs/encrypt-decrypt#decrypt) operations.
 Its not possible to sign a message in the same sense as the other cases so I'll be skipping this

+Update `6/16/21`, yes, KMS does support asymmetric operations but i'm going to skip this anyway...

 ## Encryption